mendix/widgets-resources/README.md

 -   Run `npm run build` on a desired widget folder.
 For ex: `packages/pluggableWidgets/badge-web`.
 This will build and copy the mpk to each Mendix project's correct widget folder.
 -   Open and run the project in `<widgetName>/tests/testProject` with Mendix Studio
+-   If you don't want to override your test project use the flag `--no-update-testProject` in test:e2e npm script

 #### Adding new test project to the repo